kajamia/ASC-bla/docs/neoode/mass_spring.rst

 Fixed points are blue, point masses are red and springs are turquoise.
 These examples can be found in Jupyter notebooks within the mass_spring subdirectory.
+It all relies heavily on a pybind interface.